-With about 2 or 3 miles left, the trail spit me out of the woods and into some dirt roads that eventually led to my car.
+With about two or three miles left, the trail spit me out of the woods and into some dirt roads that eventually led to my car.

-Tonight, after showering and soaking in an Epsom salt bath, I found one tick on me about 2 hours later.
+Tonight, after showering and soaking in an Epsom salt bath, I found one tick on me about two hours later.
 Not sure where that came from …

 Only four days left of hiking (100 miles!) before I head back home.
 For now. 🙂